Our Mission

 The collaborative is a nonpartisan news organization committed to transparency and editorial independence.
 We do not support or advocate for any particular idea, model, organization, or agenda.
 We rely on financial support from the public, charitable foundations, and philanthropists.
 If you believe in our mission, please consider making a donation.

 The series on caregivers is made possible through a grant from the Ralph C. Wilson, Jr. Foundation and Solutions Journalism Network.
 The foundation makes grants in Western New York and Southeast Michigan, honoring Wilson’s connections to both Buffalo and Detroit.
-Our work also has been funded by the Knight Foundation, the Health Foundation for Western and Central New York and the Greater Rochester Health Foundation.
+Our work also has been funded by the Knight Foundation, the Chronicle of Philanthropy, Metro Health Foundation, the Health Foundation for Western and Central New York and the Greater Rochester Health Foundation.

 News About NY&MI SOJO Collaborative